IQ404/8599-ray-tracer/README.md

   <ins>Possible references</ins>: [the next book by Peter Shirley](https://raytracing.github.io/books/RayTracingTheNextWeek.html)

 - Optimize the path tracer (from the CPU side, e.g. multithreading) and integrate its output into an interactive GUI.
-Try to achieve >= 10 fps for a scene that contains a relatively small number of items without sacrificing the advanced features as much as possible.
+Try to achieve >= 10 fps for a scene that contains a relatively small number of items, a relatively low sampling rate and a relatively low resolution, so that we don't need to sacrifice the advanced features as much as possible.

   <ins>Possible references</ins>: [the series by The Cherno](https://www.youtube.com/watch?v=gfW1Fhd9u9Q&list=PLlrATfBNZ98edc5GshdBtREv5asFW3yXl&index=1), [Walnut GUI by The Cherno](https://github.com/TheCherno/Walnut), [Futhark](https://github.com/athas/raytracinginoneweekendinfuthark), [boksajak](https://github.com/boksajak/raytracingthenextweek)